 Self-pity is a pool you splash in and you never want to get out of that pool, even when your lips start to turn purple, even when your family and friends are standing there with a towel, ready to embrace you the moment you chose something different.

 Change is hard because wallowing distorts your point view.
-You forget that you live at Bethesda, the House of Mercy, and that the 5 porches around the pool are supposed to remind you of God’s grace or the strength of Torah; those details just fade into the background as your eyes become green with envy.
+You forget that you live at Bethesda, the House of Mercy, and that the five porches around the pool are supposed to remind you of the five books that comprise the Torah; those details just fade into the background as your eyes become green with envy.

 Envious of the people who make it into the Pool of Bethesda before you.
 The water is spring-fed and every so often an angel comes and stirs the water.
 Whoever makes it in first, gets healed.
 I’ve sat here and watched year after year, while someone else gets healed, someone else gets blessed, someone else goes on to find the pleasure of a relationship, a body restored, a life filled again with joy.

 That’s why when people talk to me, my only response is complaint.
 There is no one here to get me into the pool.
 Someone else always gets there before me.

 Then one day, Jesus shows up and asks me one question: Do you want to be made whole?

 I muttered to Him my standard response before even thinking.
 There is no one here to get me into the pool.
 Someone else always gets there before...me.

 My sentence faded out.
 Jesus looked at me and I began to fathom the depths of his question.

 Jesus was asking me if I wanted to flourish.
 Did I want my soul to become like the mist that sprang up from the earth to water the ground at the dawn of creation?
 Did I want to discover the well of water within me that could spring up to everlasting life?